ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 * Setup Prometheus for collecting metrics information by following section on [Setting up Prometheus](#prometheus)
 * Setup Grafana to visualize metrics by following section on [Setting up Grafana](#grafana)
 * Setup Jaeger analyze tracing as mentioned in section [Setting up Jaeger](#jaeger-server)
-* Setup Elastic Stack only if you are interested in analysing logs by flowing section on [Setting up Elastic Stack](#elastic-stack)
+* Setup Elastic Stack only if you are interested in analysing logs by following section on [Setting up Elastic Stack](#elastic-stack)

 **Step 2:** Create Hello World Ballerina service.